39bytes/nes.rs/README.md

 - S: Start
 - Arrow keys: Up/Down/Left/Right

+There are 5 save state slots.
+Save states can be loaded with the number keys 1-5, and written with SHIFT + [number].

 The emulator has only been tested on Linux x86_64 (Wayland), but should work on most platforms.

 ## Testing